 Greyhound offers inter-city bus service from a station on West Main Street in Charlottesville.
 Bus service is available throughout the day to destinations including Richmond, Lynchburg, Roanoke, Fredericksburg, and Washington, D.C., with connections to major metropolitan areas available.
 Megabus offers inter-city bus service from Charlottesville to Washington, D.C., where passengers can transfer to other bus or rail routes.
-The DRPT's Virginia Breeze bus line passes through the MPO in Charlottesville, offering bus service from Danville to Washington, D.C.
+The DRPT's Virginia Breeze bus line passes through the MPO in Charlottesville, offering bus service from Danville to Washington, D.C, and BRITE's Afton Express Route provides bus service to and from Charlottesville and the Shenandoah Valley.